AVAILABLE NOW — Retail Banking VR Training Bundle

 VR experiences are now in the mainstream of entertainment, healthcare, military, business, and more, and are emerging as a positive force in the world in various ways.
 To understand why it’s important to understand why VR is such a powerful tool in the first place.

-While they both take advantage of the same technology capability, there’s a distinct difference between AR and VR.
+While they both take advantage of the same technology capability, there’s a distinct difference between virtual and augmented reality (AR).
+The best way to understand the difference between AR and VR is to consider use cases.

 VR immerses the participant into a 100% simulated environment.
 Inside the headset, they see only a virtual scene.
-AR, on the other hand, literally “augments” reality.
-It overlays what the participant sees in the real world with computer-generated content that’s interactive and engaging.

 • Create an entirely virtual environment for gamers